sanoelle/ecommerce-website/footwear/heels/heels-4.md

 ---
 layout: products
 type: heels
-title: Heels 4
+title: Alice
-price: $50
+price: $40
-image: footwear/heels/sample-image.jpg
+image: footwear/heels/heels-4.jpg
 ---

-Jane's Pearls are an excellent accesory to any outfit.
-They can be worn for a variety of occasions as well as in the everyday.
-They are a staple item for ones accesory wardrobe.
+These are the perfect summer heel!
+They can be paired with a variety of outfits and would look absolutely wonderful as footwear for a summer wedding.